james-carlson/cloudinary-reactdropzone/README.md

 Cloudinary is a pretty great image management solution.
 Students can get an account for free and get enough space to do what they need for their projects and even a little beyond.
 You can also control the image with query paramters (resize, rotate, etc., see [here](https://cloudinary.com/documentation/image_transformations)).

-Overall, the Cloudinary documentation is great and React Dropzone is pretty good.
+Overall, the Cloudinary documentation is great and React Dropzone's is pretty good.
+If students take a look at that, do their best, and then you have this, you should be able to get things up and running.

 ## Psuedo Code
 Import the Dropzone component from 'react-dropzone' to the target component.